robertknight/using-hypothesis/slides.md

 * Install the [browser extension](https://chrome.google.com/webstore/detail/bjfhmglciegochdpefhhlphglcehbmek)+
 * Add the bookmarklet to your browser toolbar
+* Enter the URL you want to annotate at [via.hypothes.is](https://via.hypothes.is)

 --

 * Go to any web page or PDF
 * Click the bookmarklet or extension icon to activate
 * Annotate!

+--

+* Make annotations public, private or shared with a private group
+* Add tags, images, lists, code etc. (Supports Markdown and LaTeX equations)
+* Reply to others' annotations and get notifications of replies

 --